sergueik/springboot_study/basic-chromium/README.md

 ### Info

-This directory contains a `Dockerfile` derived from [](https://github.com/Zenika/alpine-chrome/blob/master/Dockerfile) but using maven/jdk8 apline base [image] ( https://hub.docker.com/r/zenika/alpine-maven/tags) by the same author
-Note: the `chomium` binary still has some X dependencies but is runnable in headless mode.
+This directory contains a `Dockerfile` from [zenika/alpine-chrome](https://github.com/Zenika/alpine-chrome/blob/master/Dockerfile) but switched to __maven/jdk8__ apline base [image]( https://hub.docker.com/r/zenika/alpine-maven/tags) with maven and chromium to run the test suites.
+Note: the `chromium` binary installs some X libraries but is runnable in headless mode in console mode.

 ### Usage